escapace/manage/README.md

 # Usage

 In this example, we'll use `manage` as a submodule.
-We'll go through the setup process,  understand the distinction between commands and modules, describe built-in statements.
+We'll go through the setup process, learn the distinction between commands and modules, describe built-in statements.
 We'll also see how `manage` can be used as a module manager.

 ## Setup
 Let's make a temporary directory, initialize a git project and add a directory to it (vendor, in this case).